KarelFalusi/ghc/README.md

+# Hipster Coffee
-# A responsive page website of a fictional coffee shop based on a provided design.
+## A responsive page website of a fictional coffee shop based on a provided design.
 [karel-ghc.surge.sh](https://karel-ghc.surge.sh/)

 ## Used technologies: